partitio/grpc-gateway/examples/browser/README.md

 # Browser example

-This directory contains an example use of grpc-gateway with web browsers.
+This directory contains an example use of micro-gateway with web browsers.
 The following commands automatically runs integration tests with phantomjs.

 ```shell-session